David H. Murdock: Philanthropy

-He has helped contribute to the redevelopment of a 5800000 sqft complex in Kannapolis, North Carolina, of a biotechnology research center, the North Carolina Research Campus.
+Murdock helped contribute to the redevelopment of a 5800000 sqft complex in Kannapolis, North Carolina, of a biotechnology research center, the North Carolina Research Campus.
 The research center is a joint public-private venture, involving major North Carolina universities and private investment.
 The site of the research center in the middle of Kannapolis was formerly occupied by Plant #1 of Cannon Mills (which became Pillowtex after a series of mergers and acquisitions).
 Pillowtex filed for bankruptcy in 2003, and closed the mill.
 This resulted in the largest mass layoff of workers in North Carolina history.
 Murdock acquired the site and demolished the mill in 2006.

-Since the death of his third wife, Gabriele, he has been involved to finding a cure for cancer, advancing nutrition, and life extension.
+After the death of his third wife, Gabriele, he was involved to finding a cure for cancer, advancing nutrition, and life extension.
 He established the Dole Nutrition Institute to advocate the benefits of a plant-based diet to promote health and prevent disease.
 With the help of UCLA, he oversaw the writing of the Encyclopedia of Foods, A Guide to Healthy Nutrition.
 In 2006, he opened the California Health and Longevity Institute (CHLI).

-Murdock has contributed more than $500 million toward the creation of the North Carolina Research Campus and David H. Murdock Research Institute which research the health benefits of plants in boosting longevity and reducing disease risk.
+Murdock contributed more than $500 million toward the creation of the North Carolina Research Campus and David H. Murdock Research Institute.

-Personal life
+Personal life and death

+At age 87, Murdock was 5 ft 8 in tall, and weighed 140 lb.

-He has been married six times.
+He was married six times.
 In 1967, he married his third wife, Gabriele; they had two children together and he also adopted her son from a previous marriage, Eugene.
 Gabriele was diagnosed with ovarian cancer in 1983 and died in 1985.
 A year later, Eugene died after hitting his head while swimming in the family estate's swimming pool.
-In 2004 his son David Jr. died in an auto accident on the Santa Monica Freeway.
-His remaining son Justin serves as CEO and executive chairman of NovaRx and is senior vice president of investments for Castle & Cooke.
-Previously, Justin was a director at the Dole Food Company, as well as their audit and finance committee until his retirement on May 17, 2013.
-In 2011, Forbes ranked David Sr. as the 190th-richest person in the "Forbes 400" list and 613th in the "World's Billionaires" list, with a net worth of US$2.4 billion as of March 2013.
+In 2004, his son David Jr. died in a traffic collision on the Santa Monica Freeway.

+His son Justin is CEO and executive chairman of NovaRx and is senior vice president of investments for Castle & Cooke.
+Previously, Justin Murdock was a director of the Dole Food Company as well as its audit and finance committee until his retirement on May 17, 2013.

+In 2011, Forbes magazine ranked David Murdock as the 190th-richest person in the "Forbes 400" list and 613th in the "World's Billionaires" list.
+He had a net worth of US$2.4 billion as of March 2013.

-Since 1985 Murdock has been a pescetarian and promotes a plant-based diet that is high in fruits and vegetables.
-He drinks smoothies two or three times a day with as many as twenty fruits and vegetables, including pulverized banana and orange peels.
-He eats fish, seafood, egg whites, legumes and nuts whilst avoiding dairy, poultry and red meat.
-He also shuns the use of alcohol, processed sugar and salt.
-Murdock does not take vitamin supplements and claims he can live to 125 years on his plant-based diet.
+From 1985, Murdock was a pescetarian and promoted a plant-based diet that is high in fruits and vegetables.
+He drank smoothies two or three times a day with as many as twenty fruits and vegetables, including pulverized banana and orange peels.
+He ate fish, seafood, egg whites, legumes and nuts, while avoiding dairy, poultry and red meat.
+He also shunned the use of alcohol, processed sugar and salt.
+Murdock did not take vitamin supplements and claimed he could live to 125 years on his plant-based diet.

+Murdock died at his ranch in Hidden Valley, California, which is unincorporated Thousand Oaks, on June 9, 2025, at the age of 102.